-Otherwise, The snmpTargetAddrTDomain, snmpTargetAddrTAddress, snmpTargetAddrTimeout, and snmpTargetRetryCount of the identified snmpTargetAddrEntry, and the snmpTargetParamsMPModel, snmpTargetParamsSecurityNodel, snmpTargetParamsSecurityNodel, snmpTargetParamsSecurityNodel, snmpTargetParamsSecurityNodel, snmpTargetParamsSecurityNodel, snmpTargetParamsSecurityNodel, snmpTargetParamsEntry are used as the destination management target.
+Otherwise, The snmpTargetAddrTDomain, snmpTargetAddrTAddress, snmpTargetAddrTimeout, and snmpTargetRetryCount of the identified snmpTargetAddrEntry, and the snmpTargetParamsMPModel, snmpTargetParamsSecurityModel, snmpTargetParamsSecurityName, and snmpTargetParamsSecurityLevel of the identified snmpTargetParamsEntry are used as the destination management target.

 7.2.
 Management Target Translation for Notification Forwarding

 When forwarding notification messages, the proxy forwarder will select multiple entries in the snmpProxyTable.
 To select these entries, it will perform the following comparisons: